 An excellent informative book for people suffering from Morton’s neuroma, those contemplating surgery and healthcare professionals who manage problematic foot health conditions.
 Easy to read and understand with helpful diagrams.

-*Having known David for many years I know he passion for care and patient focused treatment – this book gives a really nice outline of the experiences you see in patients day in day out and how this affects them.
-Understanding the role of the Podiatrist is vital but also how much it is a concordance in planning treatment rather than directing the ‘intervention’ – a good read if you have had this or not !
-Matt Fitzpatrick
+*Having known David for many years I know his passion for care and patient-focused treatment – this book gives a really nice outline of the experiences you see in patients day in day out and how this affects them.
+Understanding the role of the Podiatrist is vital but also how much it is a concordance in planning treatment rather than directing the ‘intervention’ – a good read if you have had this or not!
+Matt Fitzpatrick (Former Chair of Royal College of Podiatry)